baconjs/bacon.model/README.md

 ## Binding API

-Bacon.model uses a simple `Binding` API for creating `Model` objects bound to DOM elements.
+Bacon.model provides a simple `Binding` API for creating `Model` objects bound to, for instance, DOM elements.
+This is the API that [bacon.jquery](https://github.com/baconjs/bacon.jquery) uses to create two-way bound models.

 ###Bacon.Binding(options)